From Guessing to Seeing: Enhancing LLM-Based Program Repair via Trace-Guided Multi-strategy Debate: Methodology

 To avoid convergence on incorrect but plausible solutions, \textsc{TraceRepair} does not rely on a monolithic generator.
 Instead, it orchestrates a committee of agents that engage in a structured debate.
 This phase proceeds in two stages: strategy initialization and the trace-guided debate loop.

 \textbf{Strategy Initialization.} We initialize a diverse hypothesis space ($\mathcal{H}$) by employing agents equipped with distinct reasoning strategies.
-Conditioned on the buggy code ($P_{\text{bug}}$) and the runtime trace ($\tau$), each agent generates candidate patches from a distinct perspective:
+Conditioned on the buggy code ($P_{\text{bug}}$), {failure information,} and the runtime trace ($\tau$), each agent generates candidate patches from a distinct perspective:

 \begin{itemize} \item \textbf{Defensive Strategy.} Prioritizes system robustness.
-Guided by anomalies in the trace, it assumes environmental instability and injects preconditions to prevent state corruption. \item \textbf{Causal Strategy.} Focuses on error propagation.
-It analyzes the divergence point in the trace to identify the algorithmic root cause and repairs the underlying control flow logic. \item \textbf{Semantic Strategy.} Ensures specification adherence.
-It scrutinizes the code against API contracts and domain-specific constraints. \end{itemize}
+Guided by anomalies in the trace, it {checks whether null checks, boundary checks, or fallback logic are needed} to prevent state corruption. \item \textbf{Causal Strategy.} Focuses on error propagation.
+It analyzes {the recorded runtime values} to identify {why an incorrect state is produced} and repairs the underlying control flow {or computation} logic. \item \textbf{Semantic Strategy.} Ensures specification adherence.
+It scrutinizes the code against API contracts {, comments, failure information,} and domain-specific constraints. \end{itemize}

-To seed the debate with high-quality candidates, we employ a Best of N Selection mechanism.
-Candidates undergo pre-evaluation in the sandbox, and the best-performing ones (Pass $>$ Compile $>$ Fail) are selected as initial proposals.
+To seed the debate with high-quality candidates, we employ a Best of $N$ Selection mechanism.
+Candidates undergo pre-evaluation in the sandbox. {A candidate receives a score of 0 if the project fails to build, a score of 1 if it builds but fails either the designated failure-triggering test or the subsequent validation tests, and a score of 2 if it passes both stages.
+A candidate with a score of 2 is accepted immediately.
+Otherwise, the highest-scoring candidate from each strategy is selected.
+Ties are broken by rationale length and then by generation order.}

-\textbf{The Trace-Guided Debate Loop.} In traditional multi-agent frameworks, agents often reach a false consensus on incorrect patches. \textsc{TraceRepair} disrupts this by enforcing that every critique must be grounded in the objective evidence provided by the trace $\tau$.
+\textbf{The Trace-Guided Debate Loop.} In traditional multi-agent frameworks, agents often reach a false consensus on incorrect patches. \textsc{TraceRepair} {reduces this risk by asking agents to review failed repair hypotheses using both runtime observations and execution feedback}.
 The debate iterates between Proposers and Critics.